autobrr/omegabrr/README.md

 On first run it will create a default config, `~/.config/omegabrr/config.yaml` that you will need to edit.

-After the config is edited you need to restart the service `systemctl restart omegabrr@USERNAME.service`.
+After the config is edited you need to restart the service `systemctl restart omegabrr@$USERNAME.service`.